(with pre-soaked beans)

 Pinto and Jacob Cattle Beans, dehydrated vegetable blend, herbs and spices, beef base and chicken base

 Rill's Specialty Soups are a Product of Washington State.

-Reduce sodium by limited the amount of beef base (brown packet) used.
+Reduce sodium by limiting the amount of beef base (brown packet) used

 - Be the first to review this product